-In addition to FOSHU, the CAA added a new category of "function claim" food in April 2015.
-This new category of voluntary labeling is known as Food with Functional Claims (FFC) and allows companies to display a product's specific health benefit and an associated area of the human body on retail food packaging.
-FFC will include not only processed products, but also fresh food.
+In addition to FOSHU, the CAA added another category of "function claim" food in April 2015.
+This category of voluntary labeling is known as Food with Functional Claims (FFC) and allows companies to display a product's specific health benefit and an associated area of the human body on retail food packaging.
+FFC not only includes processed products, but also fresh food.
 The FFC registration process is more affordable and faster than the registration process for Food for FOSHU.
 More information can be found in JA5025.